-In recent days, Amazon has been rolling out a barrage of seller verification checks requiring sellers to arrange virtual interviews to verify their identity.
-The measures are in response to the U.S. Inform Act which requires large marketplaces to collect and verify information about third-party sellers on an annual basis.
+In 2023, Amazon has been rolling out a barrage of seller verification checks, requiring sellers to do everything from uploading identity verification documents to arranging virtual interviews to verify their identity.
+The measures are in response to the US Inform Act, which requires large marketplaces to collect and verify information about third-party sellers on an annual basis.

 Amazon released a notice on May 10, 2023, letting sellers know they'll be required to “collect, verify, and disclose information about their businesses.”
-In a nutshell, sellers may be required to verify some of the information below:
+In a nutshell, sellers may be required to verify some of the following information:

 - Government ID